About Washington Revels

 Staged or informal, large or small, Revels celebrations involve adults and children of all ages, mixing professionals and nonprofessionals.
 Audience participation is a hallmark: singing, dancing or becoming part of the drama, Revels audiences are always an integral part of the productions.
 Whether participating in a Revels celebration from the audience or stage, people invariably leave with smiles on their faces and joy in their hearts.

-Annual events include the professionally staged and directed Christmas Revels at Lisner Auditorium (drawing over 10,000 attendees each December), May Revels, plus Community Sings, Pub Sings, parades and more.
-Venues for these and many other productions range from outdoor parks to a 1500-seat theater.
+Annual events include the professionally staged and directed Christmas Revels at Lisner Auditorium (drawing over 2,500 attendees each December), Spring Revels, plus community sings, pub sings, parades and more.
+Venues for these and many other productions range from outdoor parks to a 500-seat theater.

 Washington Revels stands for community, for bringing people together, for celebrating the traditions that connect us and make us whole.
 When a member of our community is in anguish, we support them, we listen deeply, and we do our best to help.
 Because a community cannot itself be whole while any one of its members is oppressed and grieving.
 To our community members, friends, and neighbors of color who are in anguish now, Washington Revels stands with you.
 Please read our full statement here